The Formosan Christian Church of Dallas

 1. The Congregational Meeting:

 a.
-The Meeting shall be called at the Second Sunday of September annually by the Executive Church Council.
+The Meeting shall be called at the Second Sunday of September annually by the Deacons.

 b.
 Any additional meeting may be called by an active member with a written petition signed by one-third of the Congregation, and the date and the objectives of the Meeting shall be announced two weeks prior to the meeting; the agenda of the meeting shall be distributed one week before the meeting.